The Greatest NBA Players Of All Time -- Ranked, 50-1

 Championships: 1

-Jerry West was the best shooting guard during the NBA’s Golden Era.
+Jerry West was the best shooting guard during his playing days.
 To this day, the Logo is one of the most revered players of all time.

-No one has won the Finals MVP trophy in a losing cause and he did it in the 1969 Finals by averaging 37.9 points in the series including a triple-double in Game 7 with 42 points, 13 rebounds and 12 assists.
+No one has won the Finals MVP trophy in a losing cause, and he did it in the 1969 Finals by averaging 37.9 points in the series, including a triple-double in Game 7 with 42 points, 13 rebounds, and 12 assists.
 Had it not been for Russell’s Celtics, West would have won multiple championships.

 Career Averages: 21.8 points, 11.1 rebounds, 2.5 assists